IVRPowers/blog/content/post/general/demo-center-video-rtc-for-genesys.md

 * Are you a **Technology Partner**?
 * Are you a **End-Customer**?

-To contact our [Sales](https://www.ivrpowers.com/about-us/), you have to send a meeting request to schedule your online demo according to your business requirements.
+To contact our [Sales](https://www.ivrpowers.com/about-us/), you have to send a meeting request to schedule your online demo according to your business and project's requirements.

 ---
 [Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications